andriotis/Parallel-Distributed-Systems-1/README.md

 2. Run omp providing the filepath of the .mtx file and the number of threads you want <code>./omp \<filepath\> \<number of threads\></code>

-e.g if I wanted to evaluate belgium_osm.mtx the command would be <code>./omp ./matrices/belgium_osm.mtx 4</code>
+e.g if I wanted to evaluate belgium_osm.mtx with 4 processes, the command would be <code>./omp ./matrices/belgium_osm.mtx 4</code>

 ## Thanks for the evaluation!
 If you encountered any problem, please send me an email or a direct message.